Learn to Identify Antique Hay Rakes

 The First Antique Hay Rakes

 Antique hay rakes can take two basic forms.
-The earliest hay rakes were hand tools and looked much like a rake with extra space between the teeth.
+The earliest hay rakes were hand tools and looked much like an ordinary rake with extra space between the teeth.
 These are still used in some areas of the world.
 There are also rakes pulled by teams of horses, mules or oxen, and later, rakes pulled by tractors.

-Horse Drawn Hay Rakes
+Horse-Drawn Hay Rakes

 When tractors were introduced to the farm, hay rakes were developed that attached to the back of a tractor.
 Instead of horses, a tractor pulled the rake.

-Parts of a Hay Rake
+Parts of an Antique Hay Rake

 The main part of the rake was made from wood while the wheels and teeth were metal, usually iron or steel.
 Later rakes were made almost completely from metal.